elvanja/jenkins-gitlab-hook-plugin/README.md

 This use case workflow:

 * if exists a Jenkins project that exactly maches the commited branch
-  * build only the specific project
+  * build the matching project
 * else
-  * copy the template project and enable the new project if needed
+  * copy the master project
   * name the project according to the repository and commited branch name
   * adjust SCM settings to reflect the commited branch and repository
   * build the new project

 Notes:

+* it can be one of the following (determined in given order):
-* template project can be a single Jenkins project that is disabled
+  * project that references the given repo url and master branch master branch can be set in Jenkins main configuration, "master" is the default
+  * project that references the given repo url for any other branch
+* the master project for the given repo is required because this is currently the only way to copy git settings (e.g. you could use ssh or http access)
+* everything you set on the master project will be copied to branch project the only difference is that the branch project will be set to pull from the payload commit branch
+* copying includes parameters for the job note that branch parameters will be unused but not removed from job definition
+* the new project name is constructed like this:
+  * if using master project name, "#{master project name}\_#{branch name}"
+  * else "#{repo name from payload}\_#{branch name}"
-* read the delete commit section and how such commits reflect this use case
+* read the delete commit section below to see how branch deletion reflects this use case

 Advantages of this approach: